HariomJangra/HariomJangra/README.md

 ---

-## 🎯 About Me
+## About Me

-> AI Researcher & Engineer pushing the boundaries of artificial intelligence — from groundbreaking research to production-ready products.
+> Passionate about AI — building models and turning them into real products.

-I work at the intersection of **AI research** and **product development**.
-My expertise spans from training and fine-tuning cutting-edge AI models to building intelligent systems that deliver real-world value.
+I love working with AI models like **LLMs**, **Diffusion Models**, and **World Models**.
+I also enjoy building applications and products that put these AI capabilities to use.

 <div align="center">